WHO Insists AstraZeneca Vaccine Safe As Jab Faces New Setbacks - UrduPoint

 But several other countries, including Australia, said they would continue their rollouts as they had found no reason to alter course.
 Canada also said there was no evidence the jab causes adverse reactions.

-- Third wave in Italy - Despite hopes that vaccines will pave the way to a return to normal, hard-hit Italy was once again eyeing heavy restrictions, with Prime Minister Mario Draghi warning the country was facing "a new wave" of infections.
+- 'Secret contracts' - Austria's Chancellor Sebastian Kurz on Friday suggested that some European countries may have signed "secret contracts" with vaccine companies to receive more vaccines than they were entitled to based on EU rules.

-Schools, restaurants, shops and museums are expected to close from Monday in the majority of regions, after Italy recorded almost 26,000 new Covid-19 cases and another 373 deaths on Thursday.
+EU members have agreed that vaccines should be distributed among countries based on population size, but Kurz said that after comparing the total procurement figures of member states, it became clear that "deliveries do not follow the per capita quota system".

-Despite the setbacks, US President Joe Biden offered hope to his country, the worst-affected in the world.
+Despite the setbacks elsewhere, US President Joe Biden offered hope to his country, the worst-affected in the world.

 The leader vowed a return to some kind of normality by July 4, marking the national holiday as his target for "independence" from the virus.